hulu/urepo/README.md

 ### Check

-Now that it's intalled, you can check that it's running.
+Now that it's installed, you can check that it's running.
 Open up **/etc/nginx/sites-enabled/urepo-nginx** and open the **server_name** in your brower, if you see an upload form, then it works !

 ## Building urepo-upload